renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## autodiscoverFilter

 You can use this option to filter the list of repositories that the Renovate bot account can access through `autodiscover`.
-The pattern matches against the organization/repo string.
+The pattern matches against the organization/repo path.
 It takes a [minimatch](https://www.npmjs.com/package/minimatch) glob-style or regex pattern.

 If you set multiple filters, then the matches of each filter are added to the overall result.